UofUEpiBio/PHS-7045-egga/README.md

     > recreated the growth of microcolonies in a scenario in which
     > pressure was the only parameter affecting proliferation of cells.
     > …

-7.  **Cost-effectiveness analysis of COVID-19 screening strategy under China’s dynamic zero-case policy.**

-    Li H, Zhang H.

-    Front Public Health.
-2023 May 9;11:1099116. doi:
-    10.3389/fpubh.2023.1099116. eCollection 2023.

-    > This study aims to optimize the COVID-19 screening strategies
-    > under China’s dynamic zero-case policy through cost-effectiveness
-    > analysis.
-A total of 9 screening strategies with different
-    > screening frequencies and combinations of detection methods were
-    > designed.
-A stochasti …

-8.  **A synthetic population of Sweden: datasets of agents, households, and activity-travel patterns.**

-    Tozluoğlu Ç, Dhamal S, Yeh S, Sprei F, Liao Y, Marathe M, Barrett CL, Dubhashi D.

-    Data Brief.
-2023 May 7;48:109209. doi: 10.1016/j.dib.2023.109209.
-    eCollection 2023 Jun.

-    > Statistically representative at the population level, it provides
-    > valuable inputs to simulation models (especially agent-based
-    > models) in research areas such as transportation, land use,
-    > economics, and epidemiology. …Each agent also has a hous …

-9.  **A social system to disperse the irrigation start date based on the spatial public goods game.**

-    Nakagawa Y, Yokozawa M.

-    PLoS One.
-2023 May 24;18(5):e0286127. doi:
-    10.1371/journal.pone.0286127. eCollection 2023.

-    > In our agent-based model, agents determine the irrigation start
-    > date based on the evolutionary game theory. …Individual farmers
-    > update the cooperation/defection strategy at each time step based
-    > on their payoffs.
-Using this agent-base …

-10. **Prognostic impact of translocation t(11;14) and of other cytogenetic abnormalities in patients with AL amyloidosis in the era of contemporary therapies.**

-    Fotiou D, Theodorakakou F, Gavriatopoulou M, Migkou M, Malandrakis P, Ntanasis-Stathopoulos I, Kanellias N, Eleutherakis Papaiakovou E, Terpos E, Papanikolaou A, Gakiopoulou C, Dimopoulos MA, Kastritis E.

-    Eur J Haematol.
-2023 May 23. doi: 10.1111/ejh.13993.
-Online ahead of print.

-    > METHODS: We assessed its prognostic role in 146 newly-diagnosed
-    > patients who received novel agent-based treatment combinations.
-    > Event-free survival (EFS), a composite endpoint defined by
-    > hematological progression, start of a new treatment-line or death,
-    > and overall …

 ## Code of Conduct